COSO can help growing banks realize key internal controls efficiencies

 While aligning your internal controls with the COSO framework will position you to meet the regulatory demands of both SOX and FDICIA, you must still adapt them to the demands of either or both, depending on your size and whether going public is in your plans.
 You will either need personnel with the appropriate skill sets and familiarity with COSO, SOX and FDICIA or else work with appropriate outside resources to augment your internal resources.
 By looking at SOX and FDICIA simultaneously instead of in silos, you can minimize redundancies and maximize efficiencies.

 Finally, financial institutions considering going public or approaching the FDICIA threshold should give themselves time to get their internal controls in order.
 Allow a 12- to 18-month runway to get the program in place.
-Inevitably, control issues will arise during this process.
+Inevitably, control issues will arise during this implementation process.
 This will give you time to address them and prevent the exercise from turning into a fire drill.